 Added by David Klaasen on October 24, 2013 at 21:22 — No Comments

 Workplace Health and Safety is an issue that many HR professionals would prefer to leave well alone and leave to those in risk management or front line management roles.
 After all, it is just a matter of compliance isn’t it?
-Comply with legislation, comply with internal policies and procedures=safe workplace and…Continue
+Comply with legislation, comply with internal policies and procedures=safe workplace and management of financial and legal risk. …Continue

 Added by Dr Tim Baker on October 23, 2013 at 20:30 — No Comments